-- 1. To manage, on a day-to-day basis, the portfolio, its components and agents; - 2.
+- 1. To manage, on a day-to-day basis, the portfolio, its components, and agents; - 2.
 To authorize receipt or payment for the acquisition or disposition of investments; - 3.
-To act as liaison on behalf of the Board with all investment related contractors; - 4.
-To review and analyze all investment transactions for conformity to applicable laws, regulations, each advisor's investment strategy statement and this Policy; - 5.
-To review investment proposals presented by investment advisors and where appropriate summarize and recommend the same for Board consideration; - 6.
+To act as liaison on behalf of the Board with all investment-related contractors; - 4.
+To review and analyze all investment transactions for conformity to certain applicable laws, regulations, each manager's investment strategy statement, and this Policy; - 5.
+To review investment proposals presented by investment managers, and where appropriate, summarize and recommend the same for Board consideration; - 6.
 To analyze and summarize for the Board pertinent information from relevant publications, discussions, meetings, and research on current investment related topics; - 7.
-To respond to inquiries from the Board and Pennsylvania Legislature, the membership, the press, other governmental representatives, and the public concerning the investments of the Fund; - 8.
-To prepare the Annual Five-Year Investment Plan and perform analysis and recommendations for action to present to the Board for approval and implementation consistent with this Policy and achievement of the Board's investment objectives; and - 9.
+To respond to inquiries from the Board and Pennsylvania Legislature, the membership, the press, other governmental representatives, and the public concerning the investments of the Fund: - 8.
+To institute an Annual Implementation Plan ("AIP") detailing what the Fund will be doing in the next year in order to implement the Investment Plan.
+The purpose of the AIP is to report to the Board the status of what was accomplished and what will be accomplished going forward. - 9.
+To prepare the Investment Plan and perform analysis and recommendations for action to present to the Board for approval and implementation consistent with this Policy and achievement of the Board's investment objectives; and - 10.
 To perform such other duties as may be required to implement this Policy.

-C. Chief Audit Executive
+C. Internal Audit

-The chief audit executive reports functionally to the Audit Committee and administratively to the Executive Director.
-The internal auditor is independent of the System's operational activity and is responsible for providing objective audit and review services for the entire System, including the Investment Office.
-The internal auditor's services emphasize the promotion of adequate and effective internal controls at a reasonable cost and result in suggested improvements that will lead to economies and efficiencies in the Systems' operations.
+The Director of Internal Audit reports functionally to the Audit Committee and administratively to the Executive Director.
+The internal audit department is independent of the System's operational activity and is responsible for providing objective audit and review services for the entire System, including the Investment Office.
+Internal audit's services emphasize the promotion of adequate and effective internal controls at a reasonable cost and result in suggested improvements that will lead to economies and efficiencies in the Systems' operations.

-With the advent of the Sarbanes-Oxley Act of 2002, the Board recognized the need for, and to established an audit committee to provide additional oversight relating to the adequacy of internal controls applicable to financial reporting.
-The audit committee will meet quarterly to discuss audit related issues.
-The audit committee, at its discretion, may meet with the internal auditor in executive session.
-The audit committee may make recommendations for changes in internal controls for consideration by the Board but shall have no policy authority.
+With the advent of the Sarbanes-Oxley Act of 2002, the Board recognized the need for, and established an Audit Committee to provide additional oversight relating to the adequacy of internal controls applicable to financial reporting.
+The Audit Committee will meet quarterly to discuss audit related issues.
+The Audit Committee, at its discretion, may meet with the Director of Internal Audit in executive session.
+The Audit Committee may make recommendations for changes in internal controls for consideration by the Board but shall have no policy authority.

-D. Investment Advisors
+D. Investment Managers

-The Board continually seeks to employ investment advisors that possess superior capabilities in the management of assets of public retirement systems.
-The Fund has carefully documented its investment processes, including those related to hiring advisors to manage the Fund's investments.
-Those processes are available for review on the Fund's intranet at http://www.sers.state.pa.us/ppp/cwp/browse.asp?a=417.
-Each advisor has full discretion to carry out its investment mandate subject to the investment strategy statement contained in the investment management agreement and will be expected to conduct business on behalf of the System in accordance with the mandate for which they were retained.
-It is the Board's policy to limit the allocation of Fund investments such that no more than 15% of the total market value of Fund assets should be invested in any one investment product offered by an investment advisor, except where management of such investments is of a passive nature (e.g., index funds).
+The Board continually seeks to employ investment managers that possess superior capabilities in the management of assets of public retirement systems.
+The Fund has carefully documented its investment processes, including those related to hiring managers to manage the Fund's investments.
+Those processes are available for review on the Fund's intranet.
+Each manager has full discretion to carry out its investment mandate subject to the investment strategy statement contained in the investment management agreement and will be expected to conduct business on behalf of the System in accordance with the mandate for which they were retained.
+It is the Board's policy to limit the allocation of Fund investments such that no more than 15% of the total market value of Fund assets should be invested in any one investment product offered by an investment manager, except where management of such investments is of a passive nature (e.g., index funds).
 Notwithstanding any of the limitations contained in this section, no liquidation of an investment shall be required solely due to changes in market value.